What is the Feldenkrais Method?

 The FELDENKRAIS MOVEMENT INSTITUTE is a registered 501©(3) nonprofit organization dedicated to the promotion of the Feldenkrais Method worldwide, having trained more certified practitioners around the world than any other since 1985.
 Our Training Programs are accredited by the Feldenkrais Guild of North America.

-Our new Cantal 1 Feldenkrais Training Program begins in July 2016 in Aurillac, France.
+Our Cantal 1 Feldenkrais Training Program is in full swing and no longer open for enrollment, but our new Cantal 2 Training program begins in February 2018 in Aurillac, France and is accepting applications.
 See our Training page for more information and view some introductory videos here. […]

-Our next Feldenkrais Training Program in Milano and Levico, Italy is underway.
-Enrollment is open through the end of the year.
+Our Feldenkrais Training Program in Milano and Levico, Italy is underway.
+This training program is no longer open for enrollment, but visitors are always welcome!
 See our Training Page for more information and view some introductory and testimonial videos here. […]

-Our new Feldenkrais Practitioner Training Program has begun in Eugene, Oregon.
-Students can enroll during the first year.
+Our Feldenkrais Practitioner Training Program in Eugene, Oregon will start its final year in March.
+Enrollment is closed, but visitors are always welcome.
 See our Training Page for more information and view some sample lectures and testimonial videos here. […]